What’s an “inn”?

 What’s included in the dinner price?

-A multi-course dinner seems like a lot of food!
+Five courses seems like a lot of food!

 We portion each course appropriately, so that you can enjoy the entire dinner experience without feeling uncomfortably full.
+On select Thursdays, November through April, however, we do have three course “Bistro Night”, for those who prefer a lighter meal, less formal evening, or less expensive outing.

 What’s the menu like?